chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/shapes/index.md

 # Shapes

-A shape frame can be drawn by holding down left click and dragging the cursor as desired or by a single click on the canvas.
+A shape frame can be drawn by holding down the left mouse button click and dragging the cursor as desired or by a single click on the canvas.
 A single click on the canvas will create a proportional shape.
 (Always 100 by 100 px).

 Select (R) for rectangle